 NYC Sightseeing Map

-We provide a New York itinerary map for each day’s adventures.
+We provide a New York itinerary map link for each day’s adventures.
 But if you are visiting New York City for the first time and are unfamiliar with the city, a paper NYC map is essential!
 Understanding the layout of the city will help immensely in navigating the city.

 In fact, we recommend getting a New York City map in advance of your trip to New York and spending a little time studying it.
 Buy one now on Amazon.
 Carrying a separate Subway map is also highly recommended.